Fixed-Budget Best-Arm Identification in Structured Bandits: Introduction

 In this paper, we address the shortcomings of prior work by developing a general successive elimination algorithm that can be applied to several FB BAI settings (\cref{sec:GSE}).
 The key idea is to divide the budget into multiple stages and allocate it \textit{adaptively} for exploration in each stage.
-As the allocation is updated in each stage, our algorithm adaptively eliminates suboptimal arms, and thus, properly addresses the infamous \textit{adaptive} versus \textit{static} allocation trade-off in structured BAI \citep{soare2014bestarm,xu2017fully-LinGapE}.
+As the allocation is updated in each stage, our algorithm adaptively eliminates suboptimal arms, and thus, properly addresses the important trade-off between \textit{adaptive} and \textit{static} allocation in structured BAI \citep{soare2014bestarm,xu2017fully-LinGapE}.
 We analyze our algorithm in \emph{linear} bandits in \cref{sec:lin}.
 In \cref{sec:GLM}, we extend our algorithm and analysis to \emph{generalized linear models} (GLMs) and present the first BAI algorithm for these models.
-Our error bounds in \cref{sec:lin,sec:GLM} motivate us to use a G-optimal allocation in each stage, for which we derive an efficient algorithm in \cref{sec:Gopt}.
+Our error bounds in \cref{sec:lin,sec:GLM} motivate the use of a G-optimal allocation in each stage, for which we derive an efficient algorithm in \cref{sec:Gopt}.
 Using extensive experiments in \cref{sec:experiments}, we show that our algorithm performs at least as well as a number of baselines, including \algBG, \algPc, and \algOD.